DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-motorboards/index.rst

 These pages are notes and guides for how to connect and configure each specific motor controller supported by |EX-CS|.
 Click on the motor controller you want to use.
 Be sure to read :doc:`Motor Board Config </ex-commandstation/advanced-setup/supported-motorboards/motor-board-config>` as well.
 For a listing of the different types of motor boards and whether they are supported or not, see the :doc:`Motor Boards </reference/hardware/motor-boards>` page.

+.. todo:: URGENT the boards on this page are at odds with the comfort levels Reference/hardware/motorboards page

+**Note: the following links take you to the Hardware section of the Website**

 .. toctree::
     :maxdepth: 1